jacky-young/NodeRunOnDevice/README.md

 3. Modify your device executive node command path on script parameter CMD_CONFIG or else "which node" path will be default

-4. Adb push this script to device & `chmod 755 noderun.sh`, then `./noderun.sh`
+4. Adb push this script to device & `adb shell` `chmod 755 noderun.sh`, then `./noderun.sh`

+5. The node running result will directly show on device command line